-A third of patients who completed a questionnaire said that they would not know how to access the out of hours dental service if they had an urgent dental problem.
-An emergency number was available should patients require urgent out of hours dental treatment.
+All but one of the patients who completed a questionnaire said that they would know how to access the out of hours dental service if they had an urgent dental problem.
+An emergency number for out of hours was available should patients require urgent out of hours dental treatment.
 The telephone number was displayed by the main entrance, provided on the practice website, answer phone message, and patient information leaflet.